Macromolecular assemblies and the organization of cytoplasm across space and time

-Our understanding of complex molecular machines, such as the ribosome, has increased significantly in recent years but we still know surprisingly little about the ways in which macromolecules are spatiotemporally organized in the cytoplasm of living cells.
-Recent data indicate that the cytoplasm is not uniform but structured into functionally distinct, phase-separated compartments.
-Well known examples of such compartments are RNA-containing cytoplasmic bodies, which form in an orchestrated response to diverse external and internal stimuli.
-The molecular mechanisms that govern their assembly, however, have so far remained elusive.
+Our understanding of complex molecular machines has increased significantly in recent years, but we still have a very limited understanding of how macromolecules are spatiotemporally organized in the cell.
+The cytoplasm contains several membrane-enclosed organelles but also a multitude of macromolecular assemblies that are not surrounded by membranes.
+These non membrane-bound assemblies can adopt considerable sizes, thus occupying an intermediate length scale located between the nanoscale of individual macromolecules and the microscale of cells.
+Well known examples of such mesoscale assemblies are RNA-containing stress granules and processing bodies, which form in an orchestrated response to diverse external and internal stimuli.
+The molecular mechanisms that govern the formation of such complex macromolecular collectives, however, have so far remained elusive.

 Our goal is to elucidate the molecular principles underlying the spatiotemporal organization of proteins and RNAs in the cytoplasm.
 To do this, we are using cell biological, biochemical, and genetic approaches and diverse model systems such as yeast, Dictyostelium, and cultured mammalian cells.
-Our findings so far indicate that the mechanisms by which macromolecules assemble into compartments are diverse, involving factor-assisted and factor-independent ways of association.
-The ability to transition into a different phase seems to come at a cost, however, because many phase-separating proteins have a high propensity to misfold and aggregate.
+Our findings so far indicate that the mechanisms by which macromolecules form higher order assemblies are diverse, involving mechanisms of self-assembly and factor-assisted ways of intermolecular association.
+However, the ability to assemble into higher order structures seems to come at a cost, because many proteins in phase-separating assemblies have an unusually high propensity to misfold and aggregate.
 Therefore, we are also interested in understanding how pathological protein conformations can result from aberrant interactions between phase-separating proteins.
 Consequently, we hope that these studies improve our understanding of protein misfolding disorders, such as Huntington’s, Alzheimer's or Parkinson's disease.

-Analyze the molecular mechanisms behind protein aggregation/protein body formation with a focus on the protein quality control machinery, protein kinases and the cytoskeleton
+Analyze the molecular mechanisms underlying the formation of macromolecular assemblies, with a focus on the protein quality control machinery, protein kinases, and the cytoskeleton.